-Sentry Tournament of Champions betting tips & predictions – the Sentry Tournament of Champions, formerly known as the Hyundai Tournament of Champions and SBS Tournament of Champions, is the most difficult event on the PGA Tour for which to qualify.
+The Sentry Tournament of Champions (formerly known as the Hyundai Tournament of Champions and SBS Tournament of Champions) is the most difficult event on the PGA Tour for which to qualify.
 The field is restricted to golfers who won a tournament on Tour during the previous season.

 The Bill Coore and Ben Crenshaw designed Plantation Course at Kapalua serves as the tournament host.
 The layout opened for play in 1991 and is located on the Hawaiian island of Maui.
 The only Par 73 on the PGA Tour rota it has a Par 36-37 split.
-It is a long but relatively easy wind exposed course with big elevation changes, wide fairways and large Bermuda greens.
+It can stretch to 7,596 yards from the back sticks.
+It is a relatively easy, wind exposed course with big elevation changes, wide fairways and large Bermuda greens.
 The layout usually yields very low scoring (weather permitting).

 With dramatic elevation changes, the course has plenty of downhill tee shots and with many reachable Par 4s and Par 5s the big-hitters have an advantage.
 This undulating and often breezy track can take some getting to know and history would suggest that experience matters.